zachsaw/MPDN_Extensions/README.md

 Then extract the files and folders in the RenderScripts folder (located in RenderScripts-master folder) to your MPDN's RenderScripts folder.

+If you wish to try out the custom linear scaler examples, extract the files in the CustomLinearScalers folder to your MPDN's CustomLinearScalers folder.

 Developing / Debugging Render Scripts
 -------------------------------------